vitordeoliveira/personal_blog/posts/why_js_devs_are_migrating_from_js_to_rust.md

 ready: true
 ---

-# Why Js devs are migrating from Js to Rust?

 > why I make the choice of migrating from JS after 8 years, to full Rust on my projects?

 Increasingly, we've seen many Rust developers joining the community